 Ms. Idemudia, a native from Detroit, holds a Masters of Planning from the USC and an undergraduate degree from the University of Michigan.
 She has multiple planning honors, including two APA Los Angeles Awards for her public outreach work with youth.
 Currently she works as a Planning Assistant with the City of Los Angeles.

-Garrett is the Executive Director of the Open Architecture Collaborative.
+Garrett is the Executive Director of the Open Architecture Collaborative and the Development and Operations Manager for Designing Justice Designing Spaces.
 He previously worked with Code for America coordinating the Peer Network and Fellowship programs.
 Trained as an architect in post Katrina New Orleans, Garrett strives to understand the holistic implications of design decisions and how our built environment comes together.

 Laura is an urban planner with ten years of experience in development and activation of urban open space.
 She is currently the Executive Director of the Charles River Conservancy and previously held the positions of Associate Director of the Boston Waterfront Initiative for The Trustees of Reservations and the Director of Programs and Planning for the Rose Kennedy Greenway Conservancy.

 Kindy Kruller is committed to the development of great spaces and protection of natural lands through community engagement and policy development.
 She is the Senior Planner for the Forest Preserves of Cook County, whose 70,000 acres of diverse ecosystems provide more than 5 million residents with outdoor recreation and experiential learning opportunities.